This document offers a brief conceptual overview of the component framework along with links to more detailed documents on specific topics.

 Overall, the component framework makes it easier to update and improve the system incrementally as new software is created.

-A component is a program.
+A component is a unit of software.

 - It is identified by the URL from which its declaration and assets are retrieved.